Memorial Museum Passchendaele 1917

 For information and bookings (minium 20 persons, maximum 50 persons) contact:

-If a member of your family fought at Passchendaele and died in action or of wounds and you have information about him the museum would like to hear from you.
-For more information see the museum's “Archives” webpage and the “Roll of Honour” at:
+If a member of your family fought in the Third Battle of Ypres during July - November 1917 and died in action or of wounds and you have information about him the museum would like to hear from you.
+For more information you can email or visit the museum's website to download a questionnaire to fill in details of your relative.

 The museum shop sells a range of maps, books, cards and items relating to the First World War and Remembrance.